aditya-pethe/indox/brainstorming.md

 * Input: Repository directory path
 * Output: Text representation of code structure.

 Early Files & Modules

 * **code_index.py** - given dir path, return the following:
   * A file subtree of the git repo under that directory
   * A dictionary of {filename:filecontent} of all code files under the tree

 #
+### Code Pruning

+There is a token limit of 2048 tokens per api call, so this component will break up the codebase into chunks that can be passed to the doc generator

+* Input: Dictionary {filename:filecontent} & High Level Repo Description(readme.md)
+* Output: A dict of {md filename: list of code filenames}

+This component is nuanced and difficult.
+It may require finetuning a model

+Steps:

+1. For each code file, generate a condensed summary, such that the dict {filename:summary} is within the prompt limit
+2. Using this dictionary, in addition to an intent generated from the readme, create a candidate set of essential code files for creating the docs.
+This can be done 2 ways:
+   1. Produce a dict {md filename: list of code filenames}
+   2. Produce a list of code filenames, and attempt to generate a single md doc in one shot.
+This is simpler, but may run into prompt constraints
+3. Pass the pruned candidate set to the document generator

+#
 ### Document Generator